History

 1950’s through 1970’s

-The 24 year span between 1954 and 1977 was marked by relative periods of expansions and contraction in the giving of funds by the Arkansas donors.
-The State of Israel went to war 3 times during this period with the subsequent urgent need of relief funding.
-An Israel Emergency Fund was added to some of those years’ general fund amounts; these additional funds’ drives lasting for several years.
+The 24-year span between 1954 and 1977 was marked by relative periods of expansions and contraction in the giving of funds by Arkansas donors.
+The State of Israel went to war three times during this period with the subsequent urgent need of relief funding.
+An Israel Emergency Fund was added to some of those years’ general fund amounts; these additional funds’ drives lasted for several years.
 The general community responded with enthusiasm to the added request for additional funds.

 1980’s and 1990’s

-In the ‘80’s, ‘90’s, Federation expanded its priorities to become a Jewish community- building organization.
+During the 1980’s and 1990’s, the Federation expanded its priorities to become a Jewish community- building organization.
 There were several mid-century name changes, and the last change was from the Jewish Federation of Little Rock to the Jewish Federation of Arkansas.
 Through the ACTION newsletter and personal visits, we reached out to Jews around the State.
 Our directors and members also went to regional meetings and on overseas missions and brought ideas back to our Federation.

-It was a galvanizing and exciting time!
+JFAR galvanized and it was an exciting time!
 We re-engaged interest and commitment, straightened out relationships with our national organizations, and put JFAR on firm financial ground.
 We had our first woman board president and our first male executive director.
 We broadened board membership and increased volunteer participation.

 Moving Forward into the 21st Century

-We are truly becoming the Jewish Federation of ARKANSAS.
+We became the Jewish Federation of ARKANSAS.
 Through statewide networking we are now an extended solid community working together as one.
-The Strategic Plan structured the services that we offer to genuinely meet the needs of our community.
+A Strategic Plan structured the services that we offer to genuinely meet the needs of our community.

-The Holocaust Remembrance Day (Yom HaShoah) and Israel Independence Day (Yom Ha’Atzmaut) programs have become an integral part of our community.
-The Jewish Food Festival, which began in 2005, continues to be the bridge bringing diverse people together from all over the region.
+Holocaust Remembrance Day (Yom HaShoah) and Israel Independence Day (Yom Ha’Atzmaut) programs have become an integral part of our community.
+The Jewish Food Festival, which began in 2005, continued to be a bridge bringing diverse people together from all over the region.
+Unfortunately, with COVID and the rise of antisemitism, the Food Festival was put on hold.

 ADL Anti-Defamation League